Nadi channels: Ida, Pingala, Sushumna

 Ida: The Lunar Current of Stillness

-Ida begins to the left of the base of the spine.
-It functions as a cooling, passive force, typically associated with parasympathetic activity.
-Through this channel flows lunar energy, which is responsible for intuition, the subconscious, and the capacity for deep relaxation.
-When Ida is dominant, a person feels calm and receptive.
-This creates the physiological environment for nervous system restoration, allowing muscles and tissues to release accumulated tension.
+Ida starts to the left of the base of the spine.
+It works as a cooling, passive force, linked to the rest state of the nervous system.
+Through this channel flows lunar energy — the energy of intuition, the inner world, and the ability to rest deeply.
+When Ida is strong, a person feels calm and open.

 Pingala: The Solar Force of Action